trinsic-id/issuer-reference-app/README.md

 ```
 1. In the .env file, find the ledger you're using and remove the `#` from before that SCHEMA_ID line.
 1. Copy that schema ID into the `schema_id` field in swagger hub.
-1. click "execute" and after a couple seconds you will see "curl", "request URL", and "server response".
-Copy the `id` value from that section and add it to your .env file for the CRED_DEF_ID value
+1. Click "execute" and after a couple seconds you will see "curl", "request URL", and "server response".
+Copy the `id` value from the "server response" section and add it to your .env file for the CRED_DEF_ID value

 ### Running the application
 Assuming everything still works correctly, you are ready to run the application.